omec-project/upf/README.md

 ## Installation

-Please see [INSTALL.md](docs/INSTALL.md) for details on how to set up CP and UPF-EPC.
+Please see [INSTALL.md](docs/INSTALL.md) for details on how to set up CP and UPF.